What happens if I stop having a photofacial?

 To do this, we will first tell you how the photofacial works and what kind of effect it has.

-Photofacial is a machine that delivers a special light called IPL (Intense Pulsed Light).
+A photofacial is a device that emits a special light called IPL (Intense Pulsed Light).

 This light acts on three major areas to produce the effect you seek.